exekube/exekube/README.md

 - Not worry about managing dependencies like `gcloud`, `terraform`, `kubectl`, `helm`, etc. since they're all packaged in a Docker image
 - Control your cloud infrastructure as declarative code via Terraform
 - Control your container orchestration as decalrative code via Terraform and Helm
-- Create production-grade clusters and deploy all Kubernetes resources via one command
+- :warning: TBD!
+Create [production-grade](https://cloud.google.com/solutions/prep-kubernetes-engine-for-prod) clusters and deploy all Kubernetes resources via one command
 - Destroy all cloud and Kubernetes resources via one command (to avoid wasting money in non-production environments)
 - Freely choose a cloud provider to host Kubernetes (only Google Cloud Platform as of 0.2)